 The COVID-19 pandemic and the stay-at-home directive are changing how we live.
 Some workers are waiting at home while other employees have to go to work every day.
 This makes it easy for healthcare workers and other employees who are still executing their duties during the coronavirus pandemic to prove that they contracted the infection in their line of work.
 If your job poses a high risk of infection, and you realize that you contracted COVID-19 because of your work, you can seek Workers’ Compensation benefits for coronavirus.

-According to this directive, Florida intends to honor Workers’ Comp claims for all frontline workers.
+According to this directive, Florida intends to honor Workers’ Comp claims for all State of Florida frontline workers.
 Covered workers include the state employees working directly with the public roles such as family protective services investigators, law enforcement officials, healthcare experts, emergency responders, and all other employees offering essential services.

 The new regulations place the burden of prove on Florida State.
 That means the state will have to prove that you contracted COVID-19 while on official duties.
 The thing is if you’re a frontline employee and you contracted coronavirus, you can successfully seek Workers’ Comp benefits.

 The new regulations shift the burden of proof from the victim (the frontline employee) to Florida State.
-In many occupational illnes claims, the employee has the responsibility to prove beyond any reasonable doubt that they contracted the disease at work.
+In many occupational illnes claims, the employee has the responsibility to prove by clear and convincing evidence that they contracted the disease at work.
 If the infection is common to the general public, the burden of proof is particularly challenging.
 This is because you must show that you are particularly susceptible to the infection due to the nature of your job.

 However, the new directive places the burden of proof back to Florida State if they decide to deny your claim.
 You, the employee, must prove that you have coronavirus and that you incurred medical-related costs, lost work, or you have both issues.
 If the state wishes to deny your claim, they must show that you didn’t contract coronavirus from work.